a-rey/google_RAT/README.md

 ### :one: Deploy Google Apps Script C2 Server

+* **NOTE:** Use a private browser session for the following steps to prevent conflicts with any other Google accounts you may be currently signed into
 * Create a fake Google account (https://accounts.google.com/signup)
 * Create a new empty spreadsheet in the fake account's Google Drive (https://drive.google.com)
 * Make this new spreadsheet public and openly editable by link: